By Hicham Abdessamad, Chairman and CEO of Hitachi America, Ltd., and Anthony Allard, Head of Hitachi Energy North America

 In addition, we must successfully navigate a shift to drawing on renewable sources for a much greater proportion of energy delivered via the grid — powering EVs with electricity from fossil fuel–burning power plants is not an option.
 And the wide-scale transition to EVs will require careful orchestration of factors such as operating and maintenance costs, financing, and regulatory concerns, as well as alignment of critical capabilities such as energy storage, charging infrastructure and timing, grid capacity, and more.

+There will be a period of time in which two environments with very different parameters — internal combustion and EV — will coexist.
+The challenge will be to seamlessly integrate EVs into existing fleets while managing both types of vehicles simultaneously to provide full visibility and efficient operations during the transition period.
+Hitachi is already providing expert guidance to companies as they integrate EVs into their existing fleets and manage both the new and legacy vehicles efficiently.
 There will also be a learning curve related to electric fleet management, including best practices in charging, strategies for optimizing battery life and remote monitoring of vehicle health — an area in which Hitachi continues to pioneer solutions.
 It will also be critical for utilities to be prepared to address the rapid increases in demand that will occur, to help eliminate bottlenecks that could develop at different points on their grids.
 Meeting performance targets in each of these areas will depend on the use of data and software to forge an energy management solution and strategy that provides a single view of the grids, fleets, energy consumption and other data points.

 Until recently, these challenges were addressed individually rather than holistically.
 The next level of challenge is to understand and address the complexity of the solutions as they are connected.
 Stakeholders will need to look beyond existing business models and work with well-capitalized businesses or investors, combining multiple entities with the right capabilities to provide solutions, services and support across the entire supply chain.
 Recognizing how each element is related is as essential as bringing together the combined perspectives, priorities and areas of expertise represented by each stakeholder, with an eye toward avoiding potential barriers that could slow EV adoption.

 Building an infrastructure that will support sustainable transportation on a global scale requires advanced technologies to control, optimize and coordinate every aspect.
 For example, the vehicle charging process must be integrated with battery energy storage systems and locally distributed energy resources.
 Hitachi is prepared to handle this and other evolving use cases and has already developed software solutions that can manage large EV fleet depots, coordinate fast-charging stations and optimize recharging.
 The company envisions electric mobility hubs as one of the most efficient approaches to planning in urban and suburban areas — and for facilitating the shift to digital forms of mobility energy management for privately owned cars and public transportation vehicles.
+Hitachi has already started working with its customers and partners to modernize their infrastructure, helping them meet the impending rise in electricity consumption.
+Acting as the catalyst behind the shift to sustainable transportation, Hitachi coordinates relationships with key partners, using its extensive experience to add value for customers and accelerate the EV transition.
+This emphasis on infrastructure and partnership creates the framework necessary for the world to move forward in transportation and honor its COP26 commitment to embracing sustainable mobility.
+Watch this live discussion to learn how Hitachi is turning a sustainable energy future into reality, and the challenges and opportunities to electrify America’s transportation infrastructure.

 Chairman and CEO, Hitachi America, Ltd.